Part of the Hiring Your First Employee hub.

 Think about your long-term goals, not just today’s needs.
 When you hire people who share your values, they’ll want to stay and grow.
 This careful planning helps you avoid common mistakes.

 The goal is not to delay hiring forever.
-The goal is to make sure your first-hire steps into a business that is ready to hold them.
+The goal is to ensure your first hire steps into a business that is ready for them.

 When your finances are stable, your role is clear, your processes are documented, and you have the capacity to lead, hiring becomes less of a panic move and more of a growth decision.